topkecleon/telegram-bot-bash/README.txt

 using ${} and$() can lead to remote code execution (RCE) or remote information disclosure (RID) bugs if unescaped $ is included in untrusted input (e.g. $$ or $(rm -rf /*)).
 A powerful tool to improve your scripts is shellcheck.
-You can use it online [https:// www.shellcheck.net/] or install_shellcheck_locally.
+You can use it online [https:// www.shellcheck.net/] or install shellcheck locally [https://github.com/koalaman/ shellcheck#installing].
 Shellcheck is used extensively in bashbot development to ensure a high code quality (e.g. it's not allowed to push changes without passing all shellcheck tests).
-In addition bashbot has a test_suite to check if important functionality is working as expected.
+In addition bashbot has a test suite [doc/7_develop.md] to check if important functionality is working as expected.

 Use printf whenever possible